Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ```

 </details>
 This is a classic controlled component example where a parent's state and callbacks are used to update a child's UI.
-It's a common testing pattern to access the parent's `incrementCount` method to check that the UI can be updated as expected when that API gets called.
+It's a common testing pattern to do something like access the parent's `incrementCount` method to check that the UI can be updated as expected when that API gets called.
 This is what that test looks like:

 ```dart
 import 'package:over_react/over_react.dart';